shap/shap/README.md

 - [**Explain an Intermediate Layer of VGG16 on ImageNet**](https://slundberg.github.io/shap/notebooks/gradient_explainer/Explain%20an%20Intermediate%20Layer%20of%20VGG16%20on%20ImageNet.html) - This notebook demonstrates how to explain the output of a pre-trained VGG16 ImageNet model using an internal convolutional layer.

+### LinearExplainer

+For a linear model with independent features we can analytically compute the exact SHAP values.
+We can also account for feature correlation if we are willing to estimate the feature covaraince matrix.
+LinearExplainer supports both of these options.

+- [**Sentiment Analysis with Logistic Regression**](https://slundberg.github.io/shap/notebooks/linear_explainer/Sentiment%20Analysis%20with%20Logistic%20Regression.html) - This notebook demonstrates how to explain a linear logistic regression sentiment analysis model.

 ### KernelExplainer

 An implementation of Kernel SHAP, a model agnostic method to estimate SHAP values for any model.
 Because it makes not assumptions about the model type, KernelExplainer is slower than the other model type specific algorithms.